mmcclimon/mr_poole/README.md

     poole post [OPTIONS] TITLE

-Generates a timestamped post in your `_posts` directory, with the format `YYYY-MM-DD-slug.md` (other formats to be suppored in the future).
+Generates a timestamped post in your `_posts` directory, with the format `YYYY-MM-DD-slug.md`.
 With no options, will generate a slug based on your title by replacing spaces with underscores, downcasing, and removing any special character.

 Options: